londogard/londogard/_posts/2020-11-07-snake-kotlin-multiplatform.md

 Enough praises, let's get onto how the multiplatform solution actually works through [**Part 1**](#Part 1: How does Kotlin Multiplatform work).

-## Part 1: How does Kotlin Multiplatform work?
+# Part 1: How does Kotlin Multiplatform work?
-Let's start by explaining **Native**, what exactly is _Native_?
+Let's begin by understanding exactly what **Native** is?
 From the landing page of [kotlinlang.org/native](https://kotlinlang.org/docs/reference/native-overview.html).

 > Kotlin/Native is a technology for compiling Kotlin code to native binaries, which can run without a virtual machine.
 It is an  [LLVM](https://llvm.org/)  based backend for the Kotlin compiler and native implementation of the Kotlin standard library.

-By this statement we learn that _native_ refers to binary executables that can run on a OS (natively).
-No virtual machine or browser required!
-What does this mean in practice?
+This statement tells us a few things, such as _native_ refering to binary executables that can run on a OS (natively) using no virtual machine or browser!
+But in practice?

 ✔️ Small file size
 ✔️ No overhead